Did you know that being a little more mindful in everyday life can have a positive effect on your stress and anxiety levels?

 This might be the hardest of all.
 Many people spend their whole working day in front of a screen, and a lot of us start and finish our day in front of a screen - texting, social media, iPads, iPhones, laptops & TV.

 Try to only use screens as a necessity.
 Avoid endless group chat sessions, browsing social media for no real reason, or turning the TV on out of habit.

-Try cooking a meal, going for a walk, reading a book, talking to your housemates or family.
+Try instead going to the gym or group exercise class, cooking a meal, going for a walk, reading a book, or simply chatting with your housemates or family.

 Notice how a little mindfulness can shift your headspace leading to greater focus, creativity, and overall peace of mind.